Why I want people to

 We all kept calling the various departments of Kaiser and

-health department/Sunset Division.
-The head of this Kaiser
+home health department/Sunset Division.
+The head of this

-laughed at us and said, "If you don't like
+provided and laughed at us and said, "If you don't like

 the care your father is receiving under our care, get

 coverage under a different health care plan."
-Our father's conservator also
+Our father's

 Our father developed severe edema and his catheter was

 that if we wanted to do anything about the plugged urinary

 catheter, that we would have to take care of it ourselves.

-Urinary catheters that become plugged can back urine up into the kidneys
+Urinary catheters that become plugged can back urine up

 Unfortunately, because no Kaiser physician, ever saw or